No compliment

 Wow, baby!

-"Catcalling" is mainly directed against younger women.
-Street harassment affects victims physically and emotionally: They reported symptoms such as muscle tension, breathing difficulties, dizziness and nausea as well as strong fear, e.g. of being raped or of not being able to protect their privacy.
-Catcalling leads to women and girls avoiding areas in public space and no longer moving about in public in an unbiased manner.
+"Catcalling" is mainly directed against younger women and queer people.
+Harassment on the street has a physical and emotional impact on those affected: They reported symptoms such as muscle tension, breathing difficulties, dizziness and nausea as well as intense fear, e.g. of being raped or not being able to protect their privacy.
+Catcalling leads to women and girls avoiding public spaces and no longer being able to move freely in public.
+Catcalling is mainly directed against younger women and queer people.

 Catcalling: a social problem

-44 per cent women and 32 per cent men have already experienced such sexist attacks: this is the result of a recent study by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
-The mostly non-contact, forced sexual assault is currently not a separate criminal offence or misdemeanour.
-In countries like Spain, Portugal and the Netherlands, catcalling is already punishable.
+44 per cent of women and 32 per cent of men have experienced such sexist attacks, according to a recent study by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+The mostly non-contact, forced sexuality is not yet a criminal offence or an administrative offence in its own right.
+In countries such as Spain, Portugal and the Netherlands, catcalling is already a criminal offence.
+With the new women's safety package, Hesse wants to prosecute offences involving catcalling more effectively.
+The Hessian state government is committed to ensuring that such offences can also be prosecuted.

 Equal Opportunities Commissioner against Catcalling